States that have both a medical marijuana law and have removed jail time for possessing small amounts of marijuana

 Cannabis policy voter guide now available

 Hawai’i narrowly missed an opportunity to legalize adult-use cannabis in 2024, with a Senate-passed bill dying in the House Finance Committee after clearing three other House committees.
-Before the legislature convenes in 2025, voters have an opportunity to elect new lawmakers.
+Since then, voters have elected several new lawmakers, and the House has selected a new speaker of the House.

 The Hawai‘i Alliance for Cannabis Reform (HACR) created a voter guide that explains where the candidates stand on cannabis legalization and related issues of justice and equity.
 It includes responses to our candidate questionnaire, information on how incumbents voted on key cannabis bills, and other publicly available information on candidates’ stances.